SerendipityHQ/SHQ_PHPUnit_Helper/README.md

 ### Using `PHPUnit_Helper::->bindExpectedValuesToResource()`

-Adding expected values and calling them as the property of your class, makes you bale to use the method `PHPUnit_Helper::->bindExpectedValuesToResource()`.
+Adding expected values and calling them as the property of your class, makes you able to use the method `PHPUnit_Helper::->bindExpectedValuesToResource()`.
 This can automatically populate your set tested resource (that you set through `PHPUnit_Helper::setResurce()`) with expected values, so you don't have to populate it manually.